 The laquers we use are nearly colorless and are formulated for us in various sheens, Matte (3 Sheen), Low (10 Sheen), Medium (30 Sheen), and High (90 Sheen).
 The sheen numbers here indicate the percentage of light reflected after the lacquer has been rubbed.
 Lamp black or coal soot is 0 sheen because it reflects no light.
 A mirror is 99.9 sheen because it reflects nearly all light.

 Please note that our sheen numbers may or may not be comparable to those of another manufacturer.
-We strongly advise against high sheens as they are delicate and will show even the slightest scratch.
+We STRONGLY advise against high sheens or piano finishes as they are delicate and will show even the slightest scratch.